freeradiantbunny.org

 The Challenge of Explaining AI

-While the need for XAI is clear, explaining AI, especially in the context of large language models like GPT-3, presents significant challenges:
+While the need for explainable AI is clear, explaining AI, especially in the context of large language models like GPT-3, presents significant challenges:

 Complexity: Large language models have billions of parameters, making them highly complex.
 Explaining their decisions requires breaking down intricate computations and interactions between these parameters, which is a daunting task.